Track 16 Gallery

 Track 16 is a contemporary art gallery with locations in East Hollywood and in the fashion district neighborhood of downtown Los Angeles.

 History

 Track 16 was founded in 1994 by Tom Patchett and was located at the gallery hub Bergamot Station which launched that same year.
 They remained at Bergamot for 17 years until their building was demolished to make way for Metro's Expo Line train station.
 In 2012 they relocated to the Hayden Tract in Culver City where they focused on performance and theater work.
-Then in 2017 Sean Meredith became partners with Patchett and relocated them to the Bendix Building in downtown Los Angeles.
-More recently they opened a second exhibition space in East Hollywood, debuting the space with a solo exhibit of Eve Wood's work.
+In 2017 Sean Meredith, who had helped founded the gallery in 1994, became partner and director and relocated them to the Bendix Building in downtown Los Angeles.
+In 2025 they opened a second exhibition space in East Hollywood, debuting with a solo exhibit of Eve Wood's work on paper.
 In the early years of the gallery, they staged exhibits with the artworks of Man Ray, Manuel Ocampo, the early Punk scene in L.A. ("Forming"), and contemporary Latin American art ("Amnesia", "While Cuba Waits").